 Canada Visa Fees for Filipinos

-💰 Visa Fees
+Canada Visa Fees (Regular Applications)

-Visa Type | Fee (PHP, approx.) | Notes |
+Visa Type | Fee (Approx. PHP) | Notes |

-Visitor Visa (Single/Multiple Entry) | ₱5,000 – ₱6,000 | For short trips like tourism, family visits, or business |
+Visitor Visa (Single or Multiple Entry) | ₱5,000 – ₱6,000 | For tourism, visiting family or friends, or short business trips |

-Work Permit | ₱8,000 – ₱9,000 | If you have a job offer in Canada |
+Work Permit | ₱8,000 – ₱9,000 | Requires a valid job offer and supporting documents |

-Study Permit | ₱8,000 – ₱9,000 | For students going to school in Canada |
+Study Permit | ₱8,000 – ₱9,000 | For students enrolled in schools, colleges, or universities |

 Biometrics Fee | ₱3,000 – ₱3,500 | Required for most applicants |

-Family Sponsorship | Varies | Depends on the case — check official site |
+Family Sponsorship | Varies | Depends on relationship and sponsor’s status |

 Recommended eSIM Options for Canada